Past tense for to act flirtatiously, especially just for fun

 “Who are the four kids in this school you would choose to mess around with?”

-Past tense for to toy with
+Past tense for to pass time doing unimportant things

 Past tense for to be engaged in a love affair, typically one of which the speaker disapproves